Course rules for F7K Master of Music Studies

 (a) an applicant who has qualified for admission to a bachelor degree in Music in the University of Tasmania;

-(c) in exceptional circumstances a person who holds a tertiary qualification and whose employment experience indicates a level of knowledge and skill deemed by the Faculty to be sufficient to complete the course satisfactorily
+(c) in exceptional circumstances a person who holds a tertiary qualification and whose employment experience indicates a level of knowledge and skill deemed by the College to be sufficient to complete the course satisfactorily

 2 Candidates for the award shall complete the award requirements, as hereinafter prescribed, in not less than 3 semesters of full-time study (or its equivalent) and not more 3 calendar years of part-time study, from the time of first enrolment.